-Page 274 from the book The Body Keeps Score by Bessel Van Der Kolk, M.D.
+From the The Body Keeps Score by Bessel Van Der Kolk, M.D.

 Over a series of sessions, both client and therapist work to “lift” head, shoulder, thorax, pelvis and legs, into vertical alignment.
 Each session builds on the cumulative results of the previous one.
 Chronic discomforts often disappear immediately, or soon after the series are completed.
 A sense of lightness and fluid internal “rightness,” along with more energy and greater mobility are often the result.

-People of all ages and backgrounds use Rolfing to optimize the experience of living in their body and to come into a more personal and profound, intimate relationship with earth, Spirit -- Self and others.
+People of all ages and backgrounds use Rolfing to optimize the experience of living in their body and to come into a more personal and profound, intimate relationship with earth, spirit -- self and other.